ctaran/flask-social-login/README.md

 # flask-social-login

-An simple example on how to implement authentication via external providers and reconcile it with interal user management.
+A simple example on how to reconcile authentication via external providers with interal user management.

-The example contains two components:
+The example contains:

-1. Web app built in React
+1. Frontend - React Web app
-2. Backend Web API - REST API built with Flask
+2. Backend - Flask REST API

 =========================================================